alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 5. What if my instance is being used and still identified as idle by IIAS?

 IIAS identifies an EC2/SageMaker instance as idle based on low CPU utilization.
 If you have a really large instance  doing a very small task that consumes very little CPU, IIAS will apply alarms/configurations to shut it down.
 If you do fall in this scenario, it is probably an indication that the instance is being underutilized and you could realize cost savings by switching to a smaller instance.

+5. I have SageMaker instances that already use LifeCycle Configs .
+How do I use IIAS for these instances?

+Currently IIAS does not update SageMaker notebook instances that already have Lifecycle Configs.
+This has been intentionally implemented so as to not overwrite/update existing Lifecycle Configs/ SageMaker instance workflows.
+That being said, you can manually add the "On-start" LifeCycle Config for your SageMaker instance using the script [here](/src/static/sm-on-start.sh)

 ## Other Recommendations